 About the Radioisotope Thermoelectric Generator

-Electrical power for the New Horizons mission to Pluto is furnished by a single radioisotope thermoelectric generator (RTG), which transforms the heat from the natural radioactive decay of plutonium dioxide into electricity.
-The compact, rugged General Purpose Heat Source (GPHS)-RTG aboard New Horizons, developed and provided by the U.S. Department of Energy, carries approximately 11 kilograms (24 pounds) of plutonium dioxide fuel.
+Electrical power for the New Horizons mission to Pluto is furnished by a single radioisotope thermoelectric generator (RTG), which transforms the heat from the natural radioactive decay of plutonium oxide into electricity.
+The compact, rugged General Purpose Heat Source (GPHS)-RTG aboard New Horizons, developed and provided by the U.S. Department of Energy, carries approximately 11 kilograms (24 pounds) of plutonium oxide fuel.

 By the time of the Pluto flyby in July 2015, the GPHS-RTG aboard New Horizons will supply 202 watts of power, down from 240 watts at launch.
 Onboard systems manage the spacecraft's power consumption (at 30 volts of direct current) so that the load does not exceed the output from the RTG, which slowly decreases by about four watts per year.

 The GPHS-RTG has a rich history in space exploration, serving as the power system for the Cassini mission to Saturn, the Galileo mission to Jupiter, the Ulysses mission to polar orbit around the Sun.